-A butterscotch coffee cake is the perfect butterscotch cake recipe.
+I love this butterscotch cake because it is the perfect butterscotch cake recipe.
 The rich deep flavor of the butterscotch coupled with the cinnamon streusel is a winner.
 Plus, it is so easy as most of the ingredients are from a box.

-- Butterscotch Pudding Mix and Vanilla Pudding: Box Instant pudding is the kind that you need.
+- Butterscotch Pudding Mix and Vanilla Pudding: Boxed instant pudding is the kind that you need.

 - Box Yellow Cake Mix: Any variety that you have on hand or that is on sale works.